 The WRAP Board may vote on administrative matters when consensus cannot be reached on such issues.
-Administrative matters include the election of officers, budget adoption and other issues related to the general management of the organization.
-A vote for determining whether a matter is of an administrative nature requires the support of two thirds of the Board members present.
+Administrative matters include the election of officers, budget considerations, positions on Western regional air quality issues, and other issues related to the general management of the organization.
+A vote for determining whether a matter is of an administrative nature requires the support of two-thirds of the Board members present.
 Passage of any matter on which a vote is taken requires the support of a majority of the Board members present.
-When consensus cannot be reached, positions of members may be recorded for purposes of the public record.
+When consensus cannot be reached, members' positions may be recorded for purposes of the public record.